coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 6. Phase 2 End text All
 ### Finished!
 Great job!
 In the next activity you will answer various questions via chat, and practice making gestures.
+You will be able to create gestures, by turning your phone into a magic wand!
 You can do this as often and for as long as you want.
 You may now start by writing a message in the chat.

 7. question loop
 ### Chat with the Signs Guide.
 _Hi, nice to have you here.
 I would love to learn more about you and all your stories!
-Together we come up with new topics that we want to talk about and we practice making gestures_
+Together we come up with new topics that we want to talk about and we practice making gestures with your phone._

 (Example:
 _ when was the last time you were angry?_)